-d Four samples each retrieved from 2 and 10 m off Santa Barbara were all nondetectable to the adjacent open ocean was further investigated by estimating mass fluxes.
-In an attempt to constrain such estimates based on parameters with large uncertainties in some cases, two different estimation methods were performed.
+Fluxes of DDEs across the Southern California Bight.
+In light of the widespread distribution of elevated DDEs in the water column of the SCB, the role of this body of water as a potential contaminant source to the adjacent open ocean was further investigated by estimating mass fluxes.
+In an attempt to constrain such estimates that are based on parameters with large uncertainties in some cases, two different estimation methods were performed.

-The first method estimated mass fluxes of p,p'and o,p'-DDE using published water turnover rates.
-According to Hickey (1993), the entire SCB is flushed within a few weeks during extreme conditions.
-In other words, the SCB water column can be completely exchanged 5 to10 times per year.
-For the previously estimated total inventories for p, p'- and o,p'-DDE of 230 and 14 kg, the resultant corresponding annual fluxes were 1.2 - 2.3 metric tons and 69 - 140 kg, respectively.
+The first method estimated mass fluxes of p,p'- and o,p'-DDE using published water turnover rates.
+According to Hickey (30), the entire SCB is flushed within a few weeks during extreme conditions.
+In other words, the SCB water column can be completely exchanged 5-10 times per year.
+For the previously estimated total inventories for p,p'- and o,p'-DDE of 230 and 14 kg, the resultant corresponding annual fluxes were 1.2-2.3 metric tons and 69-140 kg, respectively.
 Because these estimates were based on extreme fluctuation conditions, the average annual fluxes of DDEs are expected to be lower.
-The uncertainty in these estimates mainly stems from the difficulty in obtaining an accurate water flux rate due to the complex oceanic conditions in the SCB (Hickey 1993).
+The uncertainty in these estimates mainly stems from the difficulty in obtaining an accurate water flux rate because of the complex oceanic conditions in the SCB (30).

-The second method employed Fick's Law to estimate the flux F (Crank 1975):
+The second method employed Fick's law to estimate the flux F(31)

-$$F = -Ak{\rm h} \frac{\partial C}{\partial L} \tag{2}$$

-where A is the cross-sectional area of water exchange (approximated as 1000000 m x 2000 m = $2 \times 10^9$ m), $k_h$ is the horizontal eddy diffusivity

-(assumed to be $10^3 \text{ m}^2/\text{s}$ for SCB (Ledwell et al. 1998)), and $\frac{\partial C}{\partial L}$ is the gradient of solute (p,p'-DDE) across the flux boundary.
-This gradient was represented as the decrease of 0.0042 ng/L from the SCB (0.005 ng/L average) to the open ocean (0.0008 ng/L) over a 300-km boundary layer, which corresponds to the average width of the California Current (Hickey 1993).
-Through the use of Equation 2, the annual flux of p,p'-DDE out of the SCB was estimated at 0.84 metric tons.
-Through the use of the inventory ratio of p,p'-DDE versus o,p'-DDE, the corresponding flux of o,p'-DDE was 50 kg.
-The uncertainty in these estimates resulted from the large range of possible eddy diffusivities, and to a lesser extent from an inaccurate concentration gradient.
-Nevertheless, the fluxes of DDEs estimated from the two independent methods were quite comparable.
+$$F = -A\kappa{\rm h} \frac{\partial C}{\partial L} \tag{2}$$ where A is the cross-sectional area of water exchange (approximated as 1 000 000 m \times 2000 m = 2 \times 109 m2), $\kappa{\rm h}$ is the horizontal eddy diffusivity (assumed to be 103 m2/s SCB (32)), and $\partial C/\partial L$ is the gradient of solute (p,p'-DDE)across the flux boundary.
+This gradient was represented as the decrease of 0.0042 ng/L from the SCB (0.005 ng/L average) to the open ocean (0.0008 ng/L) over a 300-km boundary "layer", which corresponds to the average width of the California Current (30).
+Through the use of eq 2, the annual flux of p,p'-DDE out of the SCB is estimated at 0.84 metric tons.
+Through the use of the inventory ratio of p,p'-DDE versus o, p'-DDE, the corresponding flux of o, p'-DDE is 50 kg.
+The uncertainty in these estimates resulted from the large range of possible eddy diffusivities and to a lesser extent from an inaccurate concentration gradient.
+Nevertheless, the fluxes of DDEs estimated from the two independent methods are quite comparable.